Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Preliminaries

 \section{Preliminaries}

-\paragraph{Unitary compilation} The unitary compilation problem is defined by two inputs: a unitary matrix $\mathcal{U}$ of size $2^n \times 2^n$, where $n$ is the number of qubits, and a finite gate set, often related to the available physical operations of the quantum hardware onto which we aim to compile the unitary.
-Gates can be either discrete (e.g., the Hadamard or CNOT gates) or parameterized, in which case they are defined by a type and a parameter $\theta$ that can vary continuously (e.g., the X-rotation gate $R_x(\theta)$, with $\theta \in [0, 4\pi]$~\cite{nielsen2010quantum}).
-The output of the problem is a quantum circuit, i.e., a sequence of quantum gates drawn from the specified gate set that implements $\mathcal{U}$ on quantum hardware.
+\paragraph{Unitary compilation} The unitary compilation problem is defined by two inputs: a complex-valued unitary matrix $\mathcal{U}$ of size $2^n \times 2^n$, where $n$ is the number of qubits, and a finite gate set, often related to the available physical operations of the quantum hardware onto which we aim to compile the unitary.
+Gates can be either fixed (e.g., the Hadamard or CNOT gates) or parameterized, in which case they are defined by a type and a parameter $\theta$ that can vary continuously (e.g., the X-rotation gate $R_x(\theta)$, with $\theta \in [0, 4\pi]$~\cite{nielsen2010quantum}).
+In the following, we will also refer to the former as discrete gates, and to the latter as both parametrized and continuous gates.
+We note that any discrete gate can be decomposed into continuous gates, but allowing the usage of both gate types can help get better and more interpretable circuits (see \cref{sec:discovery}).
+The output of the compilation problem is a quantum circuit, i.e., a sequence of quantum gates drawn from the specified gate set that implements $\mathcal{U}$ on quantum hardware.
 Given a circuit $C$, we define its distance to the target unitary $\mathcal{U}$ via its unitary representation $\mathcal{U}_C$, using the infidelity: